 On 2 March 2010 the Group acquired 123,000 acres of oil & gas leases in the Cook Inlet Basin in Alaska from GeoPetro Alaska LLC.
 An additional \$3,937,000 (USD\$4,000,000) will be payable from the proceeds of any successful production from the acquired leases.
-Following payment GeoPetro will also be entitled to an overriding royalty of between 7-10% of the value of commercial production from the leases.
+Following payment GeoPetro will also be entitled to an overriding royalty of between 7 to 10 per cent of the value of commercial production from the leases.